-Emperor Justinian I’s 529-565 AD Corpus Juris Civilis became the codified law of the christianized medieval Roman Empire.
+Emperor Justinian I’s 529-565 AD Corpus Juris Civilis became the codified law of the christianized Eastern Roman Empire and the basis of Roman law in Europe in the Middle Ages.
 The Romans asserted that their empire was governed under God’s Moral Law and that this law was the source of just civil law.
 The Romans recognized the Law of Nature in the Corpus.

 The Romans described the Law of Nature with three precepts, “to live honestly, to hurt no one, and to give to every man his due.”
 The precept to “injure no one” was originally expressed by Greek philosopher, Socrates, in Plato’s 380 BC Crito.